-Income tax expense was \$0.2 million for the three months ended September 30, 2022 compared to an income tax benefit of \$0.2 million recorded during the three months ended September 30, 2021.
-Our income tax expense during the three months ended September 30, 2022 is primarily attributable to income tax expense in a number of U.S. state jurisdictions and foreign jurisdictions.
-Our income tax benefit during the three months ended September 30, 2021 was primarily attributable to income tax benefits from net losses in our foreign jurisdictions.
+Income tax expense was \$0.4 million for the three months ended September 30, 2023 compared to an income tax expense of \$0.2 million recorded during the three months ended September 30, 2022.
+Our income tax expense during the three months ended September 30, 2023 and 2022 was primarily attributable to income tax expense in a number of U.S. state jurisdictions and foreign jurisdictions.